ostueker/ACENET_Summer_School_OpenMP/_episodes/02-hello-world.md

 teaching: 20
 exercises: 20
 questions:
-- "How do you add OpenMP pragmas?"
+- "How do you compile and run an OpenMP program?"
-- "What pragmas are available?"
+- "What are OpenMP pragmas?"
-- "How do you compile OpenMP programs?"
-- "How do you affect the running of OpenMP programs?"
 objectives:
 - "Learning about pragmas"
-- "Adding pragmas to your program"
-- "Compiling an OpenMP program"
+- "Compiling and running an OpenMP program"
-- "Running an OpenMP program"
 keypoints:
-- "Pragmas look like comments"
+- "Pragmas are directives to the compiler to parallelize something"
 - "If the compiler doesn't recognize OpenMP pragmas, it will compile a single-threaded program"
 ---

 Since OpenMP is an extension to the compiler, you need to be able to tell the compiler when and where to add the code necessary to create and use threads for the parallel sections.
 This is handled through special statements called pragmas.
-Pragmas look like comments to a compiler that doesn't understand OpenMP.
-The basic form looks like the following:
+To a compiler that doesn't understand OpenMP, pragmas look like comments.
+The basic forms are:

 C/C++
 ~~~